Lucodivo/NoopScenes/README.md

 ### Standards
 *In this project, consistency is often valued over absolute best convention.*

+#### Testing
+- Tests were written as a separate project and are exclusively for testing the custom math written for this project.

 #### Dimensions
 - Any dimensions/positions in the code will always refer to length in meters where a concrete unit matters.